S-John-Wesley-Jayakumar/AWS-Serverless-Data-Collector/README.md

 1)Set up an AWS account if you don't have one already.

-2)Create an Amazon RDS instance with a MySQL database.
+2)Login to the aws management console ,Create an Amazon RDS instance with a MySQL database.
 Make note of the endpoint, database name, username, and password.

 3)Create an AWS Lambda function**(data-collector-lambda.py)** and configure it to fetch data from the API at specified intervals (eg: 1 minute) using AWS EventBridge add the Layer file attached above to the lambda .Write the Lambda function code **(data-collector-lambda)** to  fetch data and store it in the Amazon RDS database.